afterpartyai/bittensor-conversation-genome-project/README.md

 ## Validating with a Custom Conversation Server

-Validators, by default, access the CGP API to retrieve conversations and store results.
+Validators, by default, access the CGP API (`conversations.xyz`) to retrieve conversations and store results.
 However, each validator can run against its own data source and process custom or even proprietary conversation data.

 > Make sure the conversation data source is reasonably large to prevent miners from gaming the system.
 We recommend 50,000 conversations at a minimum to prevent miners re-using previous results.

 ### The Code

-In the web/ folder, you will find a sample implementation of a Conversation Server setup.
+In the `web/` folder, you will find a sample implementation of a Conversation Server setup.
 You will want to modify this server for your own needs.

-The relevant code files in the web/ folder include:
+The relevant code files in the `web/` folder include:

-- conversation_data_importer.py -- An example processor that reads the subset of the Facebook conversation data and processes it into the conversations.sqlite data store
+- `conversation_data_importer.py` -- An example processor that reads the subset of the Facebook conversation data and processes it into the conversations.sqlite data store
-- app.py -- A FastAPI-based web server that provides both the read and write endpoints for conversation server.
+- `app.py` -- A FastAPI-based web server that provides both the read and write endpoints for conversation server.

 Data files include:

-- facebook-chat-data_2000rows.csv -- A 128 conversation subset of the Facebook conversation data (full data available here: https://www.kaggle.com/datasets/atharvjairath/personachat/data)
+- `facebook-chat-data_2000rows.csv` -- A 128 conversation subset of the Facebook conversation data (full data available here: https://www.kaggle.com/datasets/atharvjairath/personachat/data)
-- conversations.sqlite -- Database of the processed Facebook data subset
+- `conversations.sqlite` -- Database of the processed Facebook data subset
-- cgp_tags_YYYY.MM.DD.sqlite -- Daily rotating SQLite data file that holds the tag and vector embeddings results of the validator and miners
+- `cgp_tags_YYYY.MM.DD.sqlite` -- Daily rotating SQLite data file that holds the tag and vector embeddings results of the validator and miners

 Additional files include:

-- start_conversation_store.sh -- Convenient bash file to start the server
+- `start_conversation_store.sh` -- Convenient bash file to start the server

 ### Converting the Example Data

+To process the `facebook-chat-data_2000rows.csv` and insert the conversations into the `conversations.sqlite` database.
+If you delete the `conversations.sqlite` then it will create a new one and insert the data.

 Run the converter script: